anonymous-submitter0104/iclr-submission/data-organisation/README.md

 This module provides comprehensive data organisation capabilities for managing large-scale document collections, specifically designed for LLM training data preparation.
 It handles both metadata ingestion into DataHub and file uploads to distributed storage systems.

-Perfect, thanks for sharing the full README 🙌
-Here’s a **Table of Contents** for your *Data Organisation Module* README, styled exactly like the one we prepared earlier for *Data Curation*:

 ---

 # Table of Contents